Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Conclusion

 \section{Conclusion}

-In this paper, we introduce open-set, few-shot source identification, which advances the field of image attribution beyond closed-set recognition and toward practical scenarios.
-We present OmniFake, a comprehensively curated dataset containing $1.17$ M images from 45 distinct generative models.
-Our dataset is both sufficiently large and meticulously categorized, enabling detailed investigation into model-specific artifacts.
-Building upon this foundation, we propose OmniDFA (Omni Detector and Few-shot Attributor), a unified framework based on supervised contrastive learning that jointly performs authenticity detection and few-shot source identification.
+In this paper, we establish a new paradigm named few-shot synthetic image attribution, which aims to identify unknown image generators with only a limited number of samples.
+We present OmniFake, a comprehensively curated dataset that is both sufficiently large and meticulously categorized, enabling detailed investigation into model-specific artifacts.
+Building upon this foundation, we propose OmniDFA (Omni Detector and Few-shot Attributor), a unified framework based on few-shot learning that jointly performs authenticity detection and few-shot source attribution.
 Experiments show that OmniDFA not only achieves state-of-the-art generalization in synthetic image detection, but also exhibits strong open-set attribution capability with limited reference samples.
-The results underscore the real-world applicability of our approach, highlighting how explicit modeling of synthesis origins can enhance detector robustness, thereby suggesting a promising path for future research.
+The results underscore the real-world applicability of our approach, suggesting a promising path for future research.